 a Sony A550, the camera that I am currently using, and which has supplied most of this site's content (Photograph numbers

-P0xxxx were taken with the A200; photograph numbers P5xxxx or P6xxxx were taken with the A550).
+P0xxxx were taken with the A200; photograph numbers P5xxxx, P6xxxx or P7xxxx were taken with the A550).

-DSLR because it was a digital "descendant" of my Minolta, and I was working to the assumption that a lot of the equipment I'd amassed
+a Sony DSLR because it was a digital "descendant" of my Minolta, and I was working to the assumption that a lot of the equipment I'd

-with the Minolta would be compatible.
-However, only my 70-300mm lens eventually made the transition; every thing else
+amassed with the Minolta would be compatible.
+However, only my 70-300mm lens eventually made the transition; every thing

-had to be replaced, and perhaps if I'd known this, I might have switched to another brand at this point (possibly Nikon; I had considered
+else had to be replaced, and perhaps if I'd known this, I might have switched to another brand at this point (possibly Nikon; I had

 I have found that a Digital SLR camera really suits my style of photography, and sometimes I wish the digital photography revolution